muratk5n/thirdwave/en/index.md

 ---

-Can't be mum on people that are on our side, always complain about leaders on the other side.
+Can't be mum on people that are on one side, always complain about leaders on the other side.
 If institutions of the "Rules-Based Order" are seen as taking sides, not being impartial, they'll become irrelevant.

 ---